wowsiddanth/tp/docs/UserGuide.md

 The file will be located in the `data` directory, the same place where the app's save files are located.

+If the "events" page is currently being shown, export will still function and will export the emails of the most recent student list.

 Examples:
 * `export fn/StudentsAttendingOrientation`
 * `export fn/AllStudents`